leticiasales/anthor-fullstack/README.md

 #### c.
 If you had a lot of time to do this, what would you do differently?

-For the client, I would create a design system to unify the code and add validations and UX features on forms, like permitting adding a new Actor on creating a Movie.
+For the client, I would create a design system to unify the code and add validations and UX features on forms, like permitting adding a new Actor on creating a Movie or confirming before deletting.
 On the server, I would create more automated tests on the backend and also focus on unifying the code.

+## Known Bugs

+- Release date doesn't load on editting movie

 ## Running